osg-htc/docs/docs/submit/install-ospool-ap.md

 Every batch computing system has one or more entry points that users log on to and use to hand over their computing work to the batch system for completion.
-For the HTCondor batch system, we say that users log on to a access point (i.e., submit node, submit host) to submit their jobs to HTCondor, where the jobs wait ("are queued") until computing resources are available to run them.
+For the HTCondor batch system, we say that users log on to a access point (i.e., submit node, submit host) to submit their jobs to HTCondor, where the jobs wait ("are queued") until computing capacity is available to run them.
 In a purely local HTCondor system, there are one to a few access points and many computing resources.

 An HTCondor access point can also be configured to forward excess jobs to an OSG-managed pool.